kaykakaraka/bank_tech_test/README.md

 * Run `rubocop` for linting
 * Enter the REPL using `irb` and require the files to experiment with using the code.

+### Dependencies

+This repo uses:
+* RSPEC for testing
+* SimpleCov for coverage
+* rubocop for linting

+As a simple task, these were all the dependencies I needed and they worked smoothly with my process.

 # Specification

 ### Requirements